 How Do You Fix A Loud GPU Fan

 Here are the steps to fix a loud graphics card fan:

 Since it’s the most basic and easy fix, first, we’ll try this and rule it out.

 You can update your drivers from the device manager or launch your OEM graphics card software to check and apply the latest updates.
-Also, check out how you can play sound effects and play better in shooting games.

 2. Change GPU fan curve

 Maybe the default GPU fan curve is not working correctly.
 So you need to apply your custom fan curve to fix it.